jbernadas/screenshot_py3/README.rst

 This is a Python 3 screenshot generator that takes full-page screenshots of all valid pages in a website.
 It does this by first crawling a website for related URL links then automatically generates a sitemap.txt file.
 It then reads the list of URLs in sitemap.txt and takes full-page PNG screenshots of each of the listed URLs there.
 It creates a full-page screenshot by stitching together different section screenshots into one full-page.

-The first part of this screenshot generator uses the sitemap_gen created by Bernhard Ehlers, which is the Python 3 port of code made by Vladimir Toncar and Pavel Dvorak.

 It has the following libraries as dependencies: Pillow, Selenium, Reppy and ChromeDriver.

 To download Pillow, Selenium and Reppy, use pip3.
 ChromeDriver has to be installed manually.